 there is liberty of ministry according to the measure of His energy and of His gifts (a liberty regulated by the word).

 This is the first principle (a principle of which Mr. M. will not recognize even the existence, as I will shew).
-It is on this foundation| that we meet, admitting in consequence every Christian.
+It is on this foundation¦ that we meet, admitting in consequence every Christian.

 The energy of the testimony rendered to the second advent of the Lord Jesus has in practice distinguished brethren.
 The work has been the result of an energy which came from God; and certainly the knowledge of the revelation of God in His word increased by that means.
 Practical faithfulness in renouncing the world is, perhaps, that which has most marked it.
 The knowledge of the word, I am persuaded, has been a consequence of it.
 But the two principles just pointed out have particularly distinguished the work.
-Perhaps we should rather say that the things Which have distinguished it have been the study of the ways of God in His word in every respect, complete separation from the world, and free and active evangelization.
+Perhaps we should rather say that the things which have distinguished it have been the study of the ways of God in His word in every respect, complete separation from the world, and free and active evangelization.

-What Mr. M. says (p.
-27, art.
-6) is not exact: examination of this can be made when we consider the presence of the Holy Spirit in the Church.
+What Mr. M. says (page 27, article 6) is not exact: examination of this can be made when we consider the presence of the Holy Spirit in the Church.

-As to the article 8, p.
-28, to say that the Plymouth brethren (a name, moreover, which I do not accept) have a special mission to call on the faithful to leave their different denominations, etc., is to advance a statement devoid of foundation.
+As to the article 8, page 28, to say that the Plymouth brethren (a name, moreover, which I do not accept) have a special mission to call on the faithful to leave their different denominations, etc., is to advance a statement devoid of foundation.
 Mr. Irving said the contrary; and he considered the fact that we did not seek to draw the world to us, as a proof that we were not in the truth.
 To seek the world is, I am persuaded, a false path.
 Besides, the walk which I follow is a walk of faith; and if any one has not faith which compels him to follow it, he would do better to remain quiet.
 But it is always true that the power of a new truth detaches those who embrace it from the system which rejects it.
 That is what has happened in England and Switzerland.

-No more is there any ground to say (art.
-9) that our &#8220;new foundation&#8221; is &#8220;that of testimony against the apostasy.&#8221; Let us remember that Mr. M. himself admits the apostasy; and he feels that he cannot act on souls without admitting it.
+No more is there any ground to say (article 9) that our "new foundation" is "that of testimony against the apostasy."
+Let us remember that Mr. M. himself admits the apostasy; and he feels that he cannot act on souls without admitting it.

-| The fact is, that we met by the power of grace, according to the liberty of the Spirit of God, with no settled system*;* but at bottom, it is that which I have just pointed out, which served as the principle of meeting.
+¦ The fact is that we met by the power of grace, according to the liberty of the Spirit of God, with no settled system; but at bottom, it is that which I have just pointed out, which served as the principle of meeting.
 The first time was at Dublin; we were four brethren.

 {140}